jannikpeters/heuropt/README.md

-# heuropt
+# heuropt Project 2 Knapsack
+To install requirements run `pip install -r requirements.txt`

-To start the program, run 'exercise1.py'.
+To start the program, run `experimentKP.py`.

-To generate the plots run 'draw.py'
+To generate the plots run `analyze.py`

+Results from our experiment are in the `results_2` folder